KristianAbrahamsen/jquery.arrayUtilities/README.md

 ### Methods

-  Option                                                                               | Role        | Description
+  Method                                                                               | Description
 ---------------------------------------------------------------------------------------|-------------|-------------
- distinct(array)	                                                                   | Method      | Returns a new array with disctinct elements based on the array input. union(array1, array2, ..., arrayN)	                                                   | Method      | Returns a new array with disctinct elements based on combining all input arrays instersect(array1, array2, ..., arrayN)                                               | Method      | Returns a new array with disctinct elements which are present in all input arrays except(array1, array2, ..., arrayN)                                                   | Method      | Returns a new array with disctinct elements which are present in array1 but not in the other input arrays
+ distinct(array)	                                                                   | Returns a new array with disctinct elements based on the array input. union(array1, array2, ..., arrayN)	                                                   | Returns a new array with disctinct elements based on combining all input arrays instersect(array1, array2, ..., arrayN)                                               | Returns a new array with disctinct elements which are present in all input arrays except(array1, array2, ..., arrayN)                                                   | Returns a new array with disctinct elements which are present in array1 but not in the other input arrays

 ## License